open-energy-transition/open-tyndp/doc/index.rst

 The back-casting of the 2024 TYNDP cycle involves developing new features based on the published `modelling methodology report <https://2024.entsos-tyndp-scenarios.eu/wp-content/uploads/2025/01/TYNDP_2024_Scenarios_Methodology_Report_Final_Version_250128.pdf>`__.
 Major and already implemented features are summarized below.
 Please, refer to the :doc:`release_notes` for a more comprehensive list of features and to the relevant `pull requests <https://github.com/open-energy-transition/open-tyndp/pulls?q=is%3Apr+label%3A%22major+feature%22>`__ for extensive documentation of the implementations.

-- Introduced a new electricity base network using TYNDP 2024 electricity reference grid data.
+- Introduced a new electricity base network using TYNDP 2024 electricity reference grid data (see PR `#18 <https://github.com/open-energy-transition/open-tyndp/pull/18>`__).
-- Added option to use the TYNDP H2 topology including the TYNDP H2 reference grid, H2 Z1 and Z2 setup, production, reconversion and storage technologies.
+- Added option to use the TYNDP H2 topology including the TYNDP H2 reference grid, H2 Z1 and Z2 setup, production, reconversion and storage technologies (see PR `#17 <https://github.com/open-energy-transition/open-tyndp/pull/17>`__).
-- Added TYNDP hydrogen import potentials and corridors from outside of the modelled countries.
+- Added TYNDP hydrogen import potentials and corridors from outside of the modelled countries (see PR `#36 <https://github.com/open-energy-transition/open-tyndp/pull/36>`__).
-- Added the TYNDP electricity demand as an exogenously set demand.
+- Added the TYNDP electricity demand as an exogenously set demand (see PR `#14 <https://github.com/open-energy-transition/open-tyndp/pull/14>`__).
-- Added processing and preparation of TYNDP 2024 PECD v3.1 renewable profiles, replacing default ERA5-based profiles processed with Atlite.
+- Added processing and preparation of TYNDP 2024 PECD v3.1 renewable profiles for offshore wind farms, replacing default ERA5-based profiles processed with Atlite (see PR `#53 <https://github.com/open-energy-transition/open-tyndp/pull/53>`__).
-- Introduced TYNDP offshore wind hubs topology with both electric and hydrogen infrastructure, offshore electrolysers, and detailed wind farm characteristics.
+- Introduced TYNDP offshore wind hubs topology with both electric and hydrogen infrastructure, offshore electrolysers, and detailed wind farm characteristics (see PR `#54 <https://github.com/open-energy-transition/open-tyndp/pull/54>`__).

 .. list-table::
    :align: center